EazyReal/CompetitveProgramming/PCCA2020wintercamp-Treap/leturenote.md

     - insert, delete (combine merge and split to achieve)
     - pull, push (like in interval tree)

-Note:
-(Not neccesary to talk about in camp)
+Note:(can mention a little)
-We use merge-split treap most of the time
+- We use merge-split treap most of the time
 - advantages:
     - easy to code (~iterval tree)
     - more powerful (merge and split supported)